Your Guide to Renewing Green Card in the US

 Knowing Which Form to File

-Since the Department of Homeland Security provides so many different forms that are a part of the green card renewal process, it can be confusing to know which form to file.
-Fortunately, an immigration attorney can help guide you through the potentially stress-inducing amounts of paperwork associated with maintaining your status as a legal resident of the United States.
+Since the Department of Homeland Security provides many forms that are a part of the green card renewal process, it cannot be very clear which form to file.
+Fortunately, an immigration attorney can help guide you through the potentially stress-inducing paperwork associated with maintaining your status as a legal resident of the United States.

 Help with the Process of Replacing or Renewing a Green Card